gabriellatri/instaclone/README.md

 > Create the most look-alike Instagram landing homepage possible without using any kind of framework, only HTML5 and CSS3 in the most basic commands and functions.

 Some differences are noticeable because of the original formatting variances.
 The page has only one script (jQuery) for the image of a smartphone with a slide of screens of the device app.
-Any other resource are being used.
+Any other resources are being used.

 ### References